bokeh/bokeh/sphinx/source/docs/tutorial/setup.rst

 Finding Help
 ------------

-If you are having problems either with the installation or with the running the basic example code above, please ask for assistance on the `Bokeh mailing list`_ or submit an issue on the `Bokeh GitHub issue tracker`_.
+If you are having problems either with the installation or with running the basic example code above, please ask for assistance on the `Bokeh mailing list`_ or submit an issue on the `Bokeh GitHub issue tracker`_.